lucaorusa/gamma_cross_section/README.md

-New determination of the production cross section for secondary positrons and electrons in the Galaxy Luca Orusa, Mattia Di Mauro, Fiorenza Donato, Michael Korsmeier
+New determination of the production cross section for gamma rays in the Galaxy Luca Orusa, Mattia Di Mauro, Fiorenza Donato, Michael Korsmeier

 IF YOU USE THIS TABLE, PLEASE CITE THE ABOVE PAPER.
 Please acknowledge the use of these tables by citing the paper: .
 If you want to add these tables to a public code, please add the readme file available at this link(https://github.com/lucaorusa/gamma_cross_section) to the folder where the tables are located.